wmixvideo/jdbc/README.md

 ##Classes
 ###DFResultSet
-Extends the standard ResultSet interface, adding features like searching by table name + field.
+Extends the standard ResultSet interface, adding features like searching by table + column.

 ###How to use
 ####Creating the sql structure: